 Independent Directors and evaluation mechanism prescribed in Schedule IV of theCompanies Act 2013

 A separate exercise was carried out to evaluate the performance of individual directorsincluding the Chairman of the Board who were evaluated on parameters such as guidance/support to management outside Board/ Committee meetings degree of fulfillment of keyresponsibilities effectiveness of meetings etc.

 In addition pursuant to the provisions of Schedule IV to the Companies Act 2013 theIndependent Directors reviewed the performance of the Non-Independent Directors and of theBoard as a whole performance of the Chairman of the

 20. PARTICULARS OF EMPLOYEES AND REMUNERATION

 21. HUMAN RESOURCE MANAGEMENT

-Your Company has 250 offices including Branch offices across 28 states and the totalManpower of the Company as on March 31 2018 was 532 employees which include Executivesand Non-Executives.
-In order to increase theprofessional culture in the Company 62employees were appointed through Interview andwritten test during the year.
+Your Company has 250+ branches across PAN INDIA NEPAL and operational set ups intoBHUTAN and BANGLADESH and the total Manpower of the Company as on March 31 2019 was 513employees which include Executives and Non-Executives.
+In order to increase theprofessional culture in the Company 73 employees were appointed through Interview andwritten test during the year.

 As a measure of capacity building including up-gradation of employees' skill and toensure high delivery of performance training and HRD continued to receive priority duringthe financial year.